-So whenever you need turmeric to add an exotic look to your garden or you want to take advantage of its many unique usages, the Fantastic Gardeners present to you this handy guide on how to take care of this plant.
+So whenever you need turmeric to add an exotic look to your garden or you want to take advantage of its many unique usages, the professionals at Fantastic Gardeners present to you this handy guide on how to take care of this plant.

 Turmeric Plant’s Characteristics

 Turmeric is the main name of this flowering plant, however all around the world, it’s also called Indian Saffron, Curcuma, Curcumin, and similar.
 It belongs to the ginger family Zingiberaceae and is able to reach around 1 metre in height with rhizomes below the ground.
 The beautiful white flower spikes that it grows are the reason why so many people choose to have Turmeric in their gardens even if they don’t need it for anything else.

 However, in order to grow properly, the Curcuma needs soil with good drainage, tropical climate with no frosts and lots of water.
 If you decide to have Turmeric, you will need to plant it in nice, fertile soil that doesn’t get waterlogged and keep it in light shade.

 Curcuma is mostly used in Asian cuisines for adding colour to food.
 It also has a very specific, mustardy, bitter flavour and aroma that is perfect to spice up various dishes.